AC215-TarAIntino/AC215-TarAIntino-Big/README.md

 You will be able to see when the generation process is at in the terminal where you ran `monitor_pipeline.sh`.

+**An example of an entire run of the app is available in the hand-ins folder as "TarAIntino Complete Run of App.mp4".**

 ## Services

 ### Quiz Service (:8082)